mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 }
 ```

-## What happens if one @Transactional annotated method is calling another @Transactional annotated method on the same object instance?
+## What happens if one `@Transactional` annotated method is calling another `@Transactional` annotated method on the same object instance?

 As per the limitation of Spring AOP, a self-invocation of a proxied Spring Bean effectively bypasses the proxy, thus the second method will be excuted in the same transaction with the first.

+### Service layer or Repository layer?

+Use `@Transactional` in the service layer or the DAO/ repository layer, but **not both**.

+**The service layer is the usual choice**, because service methods call multiple repository methods that need to be executed in the same transaction.

+The only reason to make your repositories transactional is if you do not need a service layer at all, which is usually the case for small educational applications.

-## Where can the @Transactional annotation be used?
+## Where can the `@Transactional` annotation be used?
 What is a typical usage if you put it at class level?

 **Class level**:
   1. default for **all methods** of the declaring class